hunter-sills/hunter-sills/README.md

 # Hunter Sills
 ### Data Analyst

 Seasoned data and operations professional shifting my focus to data analysis and visualization.
-This portfolio is a demonstration of my proficiency in SQL, Tableau, Python, and an analytic mindset.
+This portfolio is a demonstration of my proficiency in SQL, Power BI, Tableau, and Python.

 I'm always happy to talk shop or discuss opportunities to collaborate -- feel free to drop me a line.